Virtuouz/vellum/src/docs/future/home-copy-2.md

 	* Warning
 	* Error
 * Tabbed content
-	* I am considering creating a developer focused version of this could be written with just markdown
+	* ~~I am considering creating a developer focused version of this could be written with just markdown~~
+    * I did create this.
 * Accordion